resonantdoghouse/tone.js-starter/README.md

 **This repo is intended to help others who are interested in making music with JavaScript.**
 The code provided is utilizing an excellent library called Tone.js

 Tone.js makes working with the Web Audio API much easier as it takes care of a lot of tedious tasks for you.
-If you've ever worked with the Web Audio API you may have some strong opinions but one thing you are likely to agree with is that it's a bit tricky to do anything meaningful, other than having a couple of oscillators genrate a tone.
+If you've ever worked with the Web Audio API you may have some strong opinions but one thing you are likely to agree with is that it's a bit tricky to do anything meaningful, other than having a couple of oscillators generate a tone.
 Tone.js has a ton of features but rather than me explaining all of them you can check out:  [tone.js examples](https://tonejs.github.io/examples/) and here are a few things people have made:  [Demos](https://tonejs.github.io/demos)

 **What this repo contains** is a demo project which recreates the theme to the 80's TV show **Knight Rider**